Dental Implants Lifespan…and Key Maintenance Tips

 Table of Contents

-In general dental implants, have a very high survival rate of about 90-95% after 10 years.
+Dental implants generally have a very high survival rate of about 90-95% after 10 years.

-A study observed long-term cumulative rates of 94.6% and 89.7% for survival and success after a mean follow-up of 13.4 years .
-There was a variation in implant survival from 73.4% to 100% at an average of 14.5 years of follow-up.
+A study reported long-term cumulative rates of 94.6% and 89.7% for survival and success after a mean follow-up of 13.4 years .
+Implant survival varied from 73.4% to 100% at an average of 14.5 years of follow-up.

 Dental implant failures can occur early, related to non-osseointegration of implants (primary), or late, characterized by biological or mechanical complications (secondary).